I was in tears on my neighbour’s doorstep

 Only the comparatively tiny ‘bad news’ articles make the headlines — and then they’re milked for all they’re worth to create fear and anxiety.

 It’s easy to become obsessive about negative news programmes.
-(Why do you think they’re called ‘programmes’?)
+(Why do you think they call it ‘programming’?)
 Wean yourself off this addiction if you want to live a happier life.
 If you want to improve your sense of humour, watch comedy instead.

 5. Be playful